AliChoukatli/CyberShield-Enterprise/Support_IT/Day1_Installation/readme.md

  ✅ Step 3: Install the Active Directory Domain Services Role

-   In Server Manager, click Add roles and features Choose Role-based or feature-based installation Select your server
+   - In Server Manager, click Add roles and features (capture ad role) -> Choose Role-based or feature-based installation -> Select your server (capture select server)
-   Under roles, check Active Directory Domain Services Click Next through to the end and hit Install
+   - Under roles, check Active Directory Domain Services (cature select ADDS)
+   - Click Next through to the end and hit Install
    📸 Screenshot to take: Just before clicking “Install” with the AD DS role selected

 ✅ Step 4: Promote the Server to Domain Controller

-Actions:
-After AD DS is installed, click the yellow flag in Server Manager
+- After AD DS is installed, click the yellow flag in Server Manager

-Click Promote this server to a domain controller
+- Click Promote this server to a domain controller (capture promote_server)

-Choose Add a new forest
+- Choose Add a new forest

-Enter a domain name like secureit.local
+- Enter a domain name : acpracticelab.local (in my case)

-Leave defaults for forest/domain level and DNS
+- Leave defaults for forest/domain level and DNS

-Set the DSRM password
+- Set the DSRM password

-Continue with Next > Install
+- Continue with Next > Install

-📸 Screenshots to take:

-Screen where you choose “Add a new forest” and enter the domain name

-Final summary before clicking “Install”

 🔁 The server will automatically restart after promotion.

 ✅ Step 5: Verify Active Directory Installation

-Actions:
-Open Server Manager
+- Open Server Manager

-Go to Tools > Active Directory Users and Computers
+- Go to Tools > Active Directory Users and Computers

-Confirm your domain appears and OUs (Organizational Units) are visible
+- Confirm your domain appears and OUs (Organizational Units) are visible : (capture AD_Verification)

-📸 Screenshot to take: Full window of "Active Directory Users and Computers" showing your domain (e.g., secureit.local)

-5. **Azure AD & Intune Integration**
+III. **Azure AD & Intune Integration**

 This folder contains screenshots taken during these steps to assist you in following the instructions in the guide.